 Appendix 3 | Monitoring Framework

-The table below sets out the Framework of performance indicators and includes targets where these apply.
-Progress against these indicators will be set out in the authority's monitoring report.
+The table below sets out the Local Plan's monitoring framework of performance indicators and includes targets where these apply.
+Progress against these indicators will be set out in the Council's Authority Monitoring Report (AMR).